bor0/gidti/manuscript/chapter4.md

 X> ### Exercise 3
 X>
 X> Define your own custom type.
 One example is `data Person = PersonInst String Nat`, where `String` represents name and `Nat` represents age.
-Then check the type of the type constructor with `:t`.
+Use the constructor to generate some objects of that type.
+Afterwards, use `:t` to check the type of the type constructor and the objects.

 X> ### Exercise 4
 X>